Why Is Windows Defender Running Alongside my Antivirus Program?

 Automatic Maintenance tasks usually kick in after you leave the system idle for more than 5 minutes or so.
 That’s probably when the limited periodic scans take place.
 Limited Periodic Scanning doesn’t take care of real-time protection (as your primary antivirus program does that already) and it’s intended to offer an additional line of defense to your existing antivirus program’s real-time protection.

-When you turn on Limited Periodic Scanning, it activates the Windows Defender Service along with its Early Launch Anti-Malware (ELAM) boot driver WdBoot.sys and Microsoft antimalware file system filter driver WdFilter.sys.
+Turning on Limited Periodic Scanning activates the Windows Defender Service and its Early Launch Anti-Malware (ELAM) boot driver WdBoot.sys and Microsoft antimalware file system filter driver WdFilter.sys.

-In the front-end, it adds the Windows Defender Notification area icon, which is what is causing a little bit of confusion for users.
-But if you hover the mouse pointer on the Defender icon, it clearly says:
+On the front end, it adds the Windows Defender Notification area icon, which is causing a little bit of confusion for users.

 Why “Limited Periodic Scanning”?

-Per MMPC, Microsoft’s Malicious Software Removal Tool (MSRT) scans more than 500 million Windows devices for malware and malicious software every month.
-This tool aids in the detection and removal of malware from 1 to 2 million machines each time, *even on those devices running antivirus software*.
+Per MMPC, Microsoft’s Malicious Software Removal Tool (MSRT) scans over 500 million Windows devices for malware and malicious software every month.
+This tool aids in detecting and removing malware from 1 to 2 million machines each time, even on those devices running antivirus software.

 So, in < 0.4% of the cases, the primary antivirus program failed to nab malware in the first place.
 And thankfully, MSRT got them.
-That’s the reason they introduced Windows Defender Limited Periodic Scanning feature in Windows 10 for secondary scanning — to make it more secure.
-As of now, Limited Periodic Scanning is a Windows 10-only feature which is available if you upgrade to version 1607 (Anniversary Update).
+That’s the reason they introduced the Windows Defender Limited Periodic Scanning feature for secondary scanning — to make it more secure.

-And don’t forget the Windows Defender Offline scanning feature built-in to Windows 10.
+And don’t forget the Windows Defender Offline scanning feature built-in to Windows 10 and 11.
 Windows Defender Offline and Limited Periodic Scanning are two useful features you can use even if you have a 3rd-party antivirus solution in place.

 One small request: If you liked this post, please share this?